 Be stout of heart and fierce of mind

 I will keep you safe

 Hush and sleep sweet dreams

-Soon the Ash’s dark, innocent eyes fluttered as she continued to suck her thumb.
+Soon Ash’s dark, innocent eyes fluttered as she sucked her thumb.
 Her little finger rested on the tip of her nose.
-She gave into her tired energies as she fell asleep to both the thrumming melody and her mother’s rhythmic slow beating heart.
+She gave into her tired energies falling asleep to both the thrumming melody and her mother’s rhythmic slow beating heart.
 The little baby began to dream.
-The room of the hospital continued to be dimly lit.
+The room of the hospital was dimly lit.
 It was soundproofed from the outside as the thundering sounds of lighting and rain continued unheeded.

 It was a wretched misguided soul that will face the darkness.
 However, this prophecy stated that within the darkness is a guiding light.
 This light will be there for the beast.
 It will remain there both patient and waiting.
 Eventually, over time as all lights do, it will dim and become no more.

 The fate of the universe rests on the one called beast.
 It would be the destroyer of worlds.
 Within it was a growing desire to bring about a change.
 The end result would be for the better or for worse.
 The chosen one does not know the destruction that will come and that it will be trapped between the choices it will make for the future.
 The fate of every being in the universe will rest upon it.
 The gods, the silent watchers, stay ever high above keeping their close eye on it.
 They see it in their vision that is the beast itself.

 Two months passed into September.
 It would be the exact date of 092445.255 TA.
 The leaves fell.
 There was a chill in the air.
 The eyes of the watchdog stared from the porch.
 It was a Rottweiler pit bull cross breed type of male dog.
 This watchdog was big and muscular with extra sharp long canines.
 There was something off and different about this dog as it kept watch on its master’s territory.